-Along with than the robots build a map thanks to which they recognize obstacles even better.
+Along with that, the robots build a map thanks to which they recognize obstacles even better.

-Both robots has a water tank and a mopping pad, whish is great since such high-end and more expensive robots as Neato D7 and Roomba 980 don't have mopping feature.
-Please note, that this feature is amazing for everyday use but can't get rid of stubborn stains.
-Both of the robots comes with a similar mopping technology, the difference in a water tank capacity and the way the container attaching to the robot.
+Both robots have a water tank, and a mopping pad, which is great since such high-end and more expensive robots as Neato D7 and Roomba s9+ don't have the mopping feature.
+Please note, that this feature is fantastic for everyday use but can't get rid of stubborn stains.
+Both of the robots come with a similar mopping technology, the difference is a water tank capacity and the way the container attaching to the robot.

-The Xiaomi Roborock is equipped with a 140 ml water container and is able to mop for about 40-50 minutes until the water tank is emptied.
-Fill the tank with water, side it underneath and the robot is ready to mop.
+The Roborock S5 is equipped with a 140 ml water container and can work in the mop mode for about 40-50 minutes until the water tank is emptied.
+Fill the tank with water, slide it underneath and the robot is ready to mop.

 The 360 S6 has a 150ml water tank and can be installed by a simple click.

-The Xiaomi Roborock and the 360 S6 support Wi-Fi connection with a smartphone.
+The Roborock S5 and the 360 S6 support Wi-Fi connection with a smartphone.
 In general "360Smart" and "Mi Home" apps look very similar and have about the same main features.
-The app allows to turn on/off the robot, switch between cleaning modes, track its movements in real-time, view the cleaning map, schedule the machine, see the cleaning history etc. Along with then, you can see when the accessories need to be replaced.
+The app allows to turn on/off the robot, switch between cleaning modes, track its movements in real-time, view the cleaning map, schedule the machine, see the cleaning history, etc. You can also see when the accessories need to be replaced.

-The Mi Home has the ability to create a cleaning zone which means the Roborock will clean this specified zone and not cross this area.
+The Mi Home has the ability to create a zone cleaning which means the Roborock will clean this specified zone and not go further than this area.
 It also has a spot cleaning mode for most-dirtiest areas, which means you can tap on the map and the robot will go to that point and clean it.

-On the other hand, the 360Smart also has the zoned cleaning.
-In addition, it is able to create forbidden zones (spaces that the S6 should not cross when cleaning).
-Block off (forbidden areas) is great when the robot is working in wet mop mode and you don't want it to go over carpets.
-So it is very useful feature that the Roborock doesn't have at this moment.
+The 360Smart also supports zoned cleaning.
+Also, with both apps, you can create forbidden zones (spaces that the vacuums should not cross when cleaning).
+Block off (forbidden areas) is great when the robot is working in wet mop mode, and you don't want it to go over carpets.

 Both robots can be controlled manually like a remote radio car.

-Carpet boost is a feature that automatically increase a suction power to maximum once the robot recognizes carpeted surface.
-Both robot vacuums has this features.
+Carpet boost is a feature that automatically increases suction power to maximum once the robot recognizes carpeted surface.
+Both robot vacuums have this.

-The Xiaomi Roborock has a strong suction power of 2,000 of Pa which is enough to deep clean thin and medium carpets from dust, dirt, debris, and pet hair.
-Since it is a high-end model it performs great on the carpeted surface.
+The Roborock S5 has a strong suction power of 2,000 Pa which is enough to deep clean thin and medium carpets from dust, dirt, debris, and pet hair.
+Since it is a high-end model, it performs great on the carpeted surface.

-The 360 S6 has a 1,800 Pa suction power which is almost the same as the Roborock.
+The 360 S6 has 1,800 Pa suction power which is almost the same as the Roborock.
 It is designed to clean carpets and is able to deep clean low and medium-pile carpets/rugs.
+The S6 struggles with the smallest particulars like sugar or send on medium-pile carpets.
 Even though it costs twice less than Roomba 980 that is known for its carpet cleaning performance, the S6 can easily compete with such a beast.

 Smart voice assistants compatibility

-Most the powerful robot cleaners run about 90-110 minutes before its battery's energy drops down.
+Most of the powerful robot cleaners run about 90-110 minutes before its battery's energy drops down.

-The Xiaomi Roborock lasts the whole 150 minutes that makes it the longest runtime on the market so far.
+The Roborock S5 lasts the whole 150 minutes.
 It runs until the battery is 20% charge, docks itself juice up to 80% and resumes from the point it left off.

-The 360 S6 runs for about 120 minutes which is impressive considering its strong suction.
+The 360 S6 runs for about 100 minutes.
 It's battery runs until the power is 20%, then automatically recharge to 80% and continue from the same spot it stopped working.

 Both robots are suitable for average and big-sized houses.
-It is actually not a big deal that 360 S6 works less because it comes with the "recharge & resume" feature meaning that the robot covers a large cleaning area per one cleaning session.
+It is actually not a big deal that 360 S6 works less because it has the "recharge & resume" feature meaning that the robot covers a large cleaning area per one cleaning session.